virtmerlin/pez/inventory.md

   * ex.
 2A.small would be a pivotalcf install living on open stack of a small footprint.

 ## sizing
-  * small - 128GB ram / 250GB storage / 2 routable IPs
+  * 2C.small - 128GB ram / 250GB storage / 2 routable IPs

 ## tiers
   * 1 heritage - org access on a pivotalcf (only org level control, no ops manager control)